At the Bellingen Neighbourhood Centre

 Bellingen Neighbourhood Centre is our core project and has been serving the Bellingen community for over 40 years.
 Essential to the operations of the Neighbourhood Centre are the employees and volunteers who bring heart, a wealth of experience and commitment to our work with and in community.
 Keep reading and get to know them a little.
 Feel free to call or drop in to the Neighbourhood Centre to get to know us better.

 In 2009, when I was struggling, I came to the neighbourhood centre for help.
-The support I received was incredible and it was then when I decided that I want to volunteer here to make a difference in other people life’s too.
-Originally I am from Switzerland, I have 3 beautiful daughters and live on my hobby farm with my partner.
-My garden is one of my favourite place to be, but also love doing craft and playing games and I really like to learn new things.
+The support I received was incredible and it was then when I decided that I want to volunteer here to make a difference in other people lives too.
+Originally I am from Switzerland; I have 3 beautiful daughters and live on my hobby farm with my partner.
+My garden is one of my favourite places to be.
+I also love doing craft and playing games and I really like to learn new things.

 I have worked at the Bellingen Neighbourhood Centre since the beginning of 2015.
 I volunteer at front desk, Emergency Relief, casual relief as Administration/bookkeeper, Centre Co-ordinator and Centrelink Agency.
 I have many new skills and am studying to do Tax Help and Work Development Orders (WDO).
 I enjoy doing cross-stitch with a range of cards and bookmarks for sale.
 The cards are on the front desk with all proceeds going towards the Bellingen Neighbourhood Centre.
 Everyone on the BNC team is great to work with and I enjoy the friendships and experiences, which come through our doors every day of the week.